Mo Alie-Cox Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Alie-Cox did not have a touchdown catch in that game against the Raiders.
+- Alie-Cox did not have a touchdown catch in that matchup against the Raiders.

-- The Raiders are allowing 231.0 passing yards per game this season, the NFL's ninth-ranked pass defense.
+- The Raiders are conceding 231.0 passing yards per game this year, the NFL's ninth-ranked pass defense.

-- The Raiders have given up 25 passing TDs this season (1.7 per game), ranking them 23rd among NFL defenses.
+- With 25 passing TDs conceded this year, the Raiders defense is ranked 23rd in the league.

 Recent Performances

-- Alie-Cox put together a 42-yard performance against the Cardinals last week on two catches (21 yards per reception) while being targeted four times.
+- In last week's game against the Cardinals, Alie-Cox was targeted four times and recorded two catches for 42 yards (21 yards per catch).

-- During his last three games, Alie-Cox has collected 42 yards on three catches, averaging 14.0 yards per game on six targets.
+- Over his last three outings, Alie-Cox has caught three passes on six targets for 42 yards, averaging 14.0 yards per game.

 Alie-Cox's Indianapolis Teammates